 Having the right screening tools is half the battle when it comes to diagnosing a health problem.
 At AnMed Health Women's Diagnostics, our tools are designed to help pin point problems in a timely and less invasive fashion.

-In Women's Diagnostics, you get the most up-to-date screening tools in a spa-like environment that includes soothing water features and private changing rooms.
+In Women's Diagnostics, you get the most up-to-date screening tools in a spa-like environment that includes private changing rooms.

 Women’s Diagnostics provides a number of services including:

 - Bone density testing

 If your physician orders a diagnostic procedure, schedule your appointment by calling Scheduling at (864) 512-6255.
 For additional information on a particular women's diagnostic screening, call (864) 512-6970.

 When it comes to the early detection of breast cancer, AnMed Health invests in the best tools available.
 AnMed Health was the first in the Upstate to provide all-digital 3D mammography and has made it a priority to stay at the forefront of breast cancer screenings.
 Digital mammography is used exclusively at our facility because of its proven ability to deliver faster and more accurate diagnosis.

 Waiting for a diagnosis or test results can be stressful, so we make every effort to provide same day results when you have a diagnostic mammogram or breast ultrasound.
 Our female radiologists understand and are committed to providing patients with as much information as possible in a timely fashion.